Balqueez/Helloapp/README.md

 Step 8: Tagging Versions
 ------------------------
 Created a Git tag v1 on the latest commit (commit message:"gitignore added" with hash df9330):

         git tag v1
         git push origin v1

- Checked the hashes of all commits to get the hash value of desired commit,
+ Checked the hashes of all commits to get the hash value of desired commit;

         git log --oneline

-Later, changed the v1 tag to point to the initial commit (commit message"initial commit" with hash d363e72):
+Later, changed the v1 tag to point to the initial commit (commit message"initial commit" with hash d363e72);

         git tag -f v1 d363e72
         git push origin v1